icerpc/icerpc-docs/pages/docs/getting-started/index.md

 show_toc: false
 ---

-{% callout type="critical" %}

-TODO: This page contains placeholder content and needs to be replaced.
-Please remove this when you are done.

-{% /callout %}

-## This is a test's title {% #live-examples %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit. sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+## Get stared with IceRPC

+Getting started with IceRPC is easy.
+This page will help you get up and running with IceRPC in no time.

+If you're new to IceRPC, we recommend you start with the [What is IceRPC](/docs/getting-started/what-is-icerpc) page.
+If you're already familiar with IceRPC, you can jump right in with the [Installation](/docs/getting-started/installation) page.

-### Quick Links
+### Quick links

 {% grid %}

 {% card
-   title="What is IceRPC"
+   title="What is IceRPC?"
    description="Learn the basics of what IceRPC and Slice are." icon="question" link="/docs/getting-started/what-is-icerpc" /%}